silarsis/drydock/README.md

-# drydock
+# drydocker

 A project to provide a simple continuous testing tool.

 ## Installation

-Drydock can be installed as a gem (`gem install drydock`), or as a docker image (`docker pull silarsis/drydock`)
+Drydocker can be installed as a gem (`gem install drydocker`), or as a docker image (`docker pull silarsis/drydocker`)

 ## Usage

-If installed as a gem, you will have a `drydock` executable.
-If installed as a docker image, your command to run drydock is `docker run -it silarsis/drydock`
+If installed as a gem, you will have a `drydocker` executable.
+If installed as a docker image, your command to run drydocker is `docker run -it silarsis/drydocker`

 In either case, running with `-h` will provide up-to-date usage instructions.

-## Contributing to drydock
+## Contributing to drydocker

 * Check out the latest master to make sure the feature hasn't been implemented or the bug hasn't been fixed yet.
 * Check out the issue tracker to make sure someone already hasn't requested it and/or contributed it.